Version 5

 You can use version 5 of the Account Engagement API to read and update a variety of assets and objects, like File and Layout Template objects.
 For information about other objects that aren't available in version 5, see the documentation for versions 3 or 4.

-For performance reasons, data returned by version 5 endpoints isn't always real time.
+For performance reasons, data returned by version 5 endpoints isn’t always real time.
 Behind the scenes, we build caches of customer data that can be used to fulfill requests.
 Data flows constantly from the primary dataset into the cache.
-If the cache is less than 60 seconds behind the real data, we may use it to fulfill an API request.
-This is typically most visible in scenarios where the caller updates data and then tries to read it back immediately.
-In this scenario, the update is made to the primary data, which may not have replicated to the cache immediately, resulting in a brief inconsistency.
-If the caller is pulling data regularly, this should self-resolve, as all updates flow to the cache.
-If the cache is more than 60 seconds behind, calls will be fulfilled from the primary data.
+If the cache is less than 60 seconds behind the real data, we use it to fulfill an API request.
+A delay is typically most visible when the caller updates data and then tries to read it back immediately.
+In such a scenario, the update is made to the primary data, which sometimes isn’t immediately replicated to the cache, resulting in a brief inconsistency.
+If the caller pulls data regularly, delays self-resolve, as all updates flow to the cache.
+If the cache is more than 60 seconds behind, calls are fulfilled from the primary data.

 Developers must authenticate using a Salesforce OAuth endpoint before issuing Account Engagement API requests.
 For more information, see Authentication.